chenlabUIUC/OrientedPhaseDomain/README.md

 The matrixes of reciprocal lattice vectors are obtained by analyzing the 4D-STEM datasets using the “imToolBox” software package.
 For the instructions on how to analyze the raw 4D-STEM datasets and how to obtain the reciprocal lattice vectors, please refer to: https://github.com/flysteven/imToolBox

-An example of matrixes of reciprocal lattice vectors are provided ((g220).xlsx and (g002).xlsx), as well as the corresponding strain mask for the cathode particle.
+An example of matrixes of reciprocal lattice vectors are provided ((g220).xlsx and (g002).xlsx), as well as the corresponding mask of the cathode particle.
 The following procedures illustrate how to map strain and domain distribution based on the matrixes of reciprocal lattice vectors.
 The following steps should be executed only once:

 1. Open "calculate_strain_g220_g002.m" and run it.
 2. Open "CreatPremask.m" and run it.
 Import ""mask-Pre.tif" in ImageJ and manually create a mask by delienating the particle shape.